wylee/django-local-settings/README.md

                 "PORT": "",
             },
         }

+        # If a secret setting specifies a default, it must be a callable
+        # that generates the value; this discourages using the same
+        # secret in different environments.
+        SECRET_KEY = SecretSetting(
+            default=utils.get_random_secret_key,
-        SECRET_KEY = SecretSetting(doc="The secret key for doing secret stuff")
+            doc="The secret key for doing secret stuff", )

-    As you can see, local settings can be defined anywhere within the definition of a top level setting.
-They can also have doc strings, which are displayed when prompting.
+    Local settings can be nested inside other settings.
+They can also have doc strings, which are displayed when prompting, and default values or value generators, which are used as suggestions when prompting.

     This also demonstrates interpolation.
 The `DATABASES.default.NAME`
     setting will be replaced with the `PACKAGE` setting, so that its